Hearing about the shortage of workers in the long-term care industry is like listening to a broken record. We keep hearing it over and over again.

 In real estate, the mantra is: location, location, location.
 But in long-term care, in response to the current shortage, the mantra has been: staffing, staffing, staffing.

-According to the National Institutes of Health, role enhancement involves expanding workers' skills so they can assume a wider and higher range of responsibilities through innovative and non-traditional roles.
+Role enhancement refers to helping workers assume more responsibility by expanding their skills.
+They may take on innovative or non-traditional roles to help improve care.
 For nurses, ongoing professional development not only expands their skills, but it ensures that they are providing up-to-date, safe, and expert care.

 If staff are unable to delegate effectively, this leads to cramming work at the end of the shift, and that starts the overtime spiral.
 Everyone must understand expectations and responsibility.